MicroFocus/ColorYourData/generators/node/README.md

 The format of a numerical output can be controlled by a format string via the <code>format</code> property.
 Formatting makes use of the numeral.js package.
 E.g. 0.00 formats a number to two decimal digits.

 #### Callback function to define values
 We can provide callback function that return a value for a particular property.
 The callback function must be written in a string which then will be evaluated by generator.
-Please see example below:
+Two values get passed to this function:
+* data: the data already generated to be sent
+* freq: the frequency configured for this sender

+This example will calculate a severity based on a value:
 <pre>
 {
   ...
-  "myProperty": "(function(freq, data){ return 'MyValue_' + (Math.random() + data.i); })"
+  "severity": "(function (data, freq) { if (data.value <= 50) {return 'normal';} if (data.value <= 80) {return 'warning';} return 'error';})",
  ...
 }
 </pre>